riadath/obsidian_notes/database/keep_typing/I type.md

 - No of record entries in the header
 - The end of free space in the block
 - An array who's entries contain the location and size of each records

+*slotted page structure requires that there be no pointers that point directly to records.
+Instead, pointers must point to the entry in the header that contains the actual location of the record.*